janscience/adaptationprimer/README.md

 thus a natural choice.
 [Read more.](sfa/README.md)

+## Adaptation high-pass filter

+Spike-frequency adaptation basically adds a high-pass filter to the neuron's input-output function.
+This filter operation interacts with the non-linear *f-I* curves of the neuron.
+[Read more.](filter/README.md)

 ## Contributing

 You are welcome to improve the code and the explanations.
 Or even add